We usually have biases about where our brands came from, and who can blame shooters?

 Who Makes CenterPoint Scopes?

-Crosman Corporation makes the CenterPoint scope line.
+Crosman Corporation makes CenterPoint scopes.
 Crosman has manufactured its scopes in a Chinese optical factory.

 Is CenterPoint Really From Crosman?